JrRadiant/RandPlayNX/README.md

 ![screenshot-0.0.7](https://github.com/JrRadiant/RandPlayNX/blob/master/screenshots/randnxplay_0.0.7.jpg)

 ## How to use:
 * First of all, count all your games at your Switch library.
-You can do it faster by counting lines at the All Games screen first, then multiple it by 6 and adding the additional X<6 if needed.
+You can do it faster by counting lines at the All Games screen first, then multiple it by 6, adding the additional X<6 games if needed.
 * So, you have 128 games installed for example.
 (No more than 3000 games, please. ^^)
 * Launch the app, press A.
 * Enter the total amount of your games (128).